-In the period since the previous assessment was undertaken, 2022, there has been a slight improvement in the condition of the Councils bridge and structures stock.
+In the period since the previous assessment was undertaken in 2022 there has been a slight improvement in the condition of the Councils bridge and structures stock.
 Sandwell has no structures in very poor or red risk condition.
-The number of structures in poor condition has reduced from 5 to 4, with the number of structures in fair condition has reduced from 53 to 51.
+The number of structures in poor condition has reduced from 5 to 4, with the number of structures in fair condition reduced from 53 to 51.

 The recent externally funded bridge repair work at Scott Bridge illustrated that the extent of structural deterioration can be significantly worse than had been observed and reported in bridge inspections.
-This led to prolonged temporary road closures and additional costs of more than £500,000.
-The implementation of the required work was made possible by the provision of DfT grant funding and that was supplemented by £500,000 of Council capital funding in 2022/23 The completion of this bridge strengthening work will use £150,000 of the Council capital allocation in 2023/24 (approved in November 2022).
+In this case, this led to prolonged temporary road closures and additional costs of more than £500,000.
+The implementation of the required work was made possible by the provision of DfT grant funding, supplemented by £500,000 of Council capital funding in 2022/23 and £150,000 in 2023/24.